Rethinking the Role of Proxy Rewards in Language Model Alignment: Experimental Setup

 We apply the different relevance rewards according to query type to handle such cases.
 Specifically, we define two types of queries, \texttt{Open-ended (OE)} and \texttt{Closed-ended (CE)}, according to whether they require creative and open-ended or consistent and constrained responses, similar to \citet{song2023reward}.
-Then, we include reference answer relevance $M(y) \cdot M(\hat{y}) \rightarrow r_y \in \mathbb{R}^1$, where the $y$ is the ground-truth reference response of given query.
+Then, we include reference answer relevance $\texttt{AR}(y, \hat{y}) = M(y) \cdot M(\hat{y})$, where the $y$ is the ground-truth reference response of given query.
+Finally, we denote the final reward design, Reverse Engineered Reward (\ours):